 American Express Gold

 The Gold Card from American Express got a refresh in 2018, and the new benefits and rewards program is competitive and lucrative.
 Unlike typical credit cards, the Card allows you to carry a balance for certain charges, but not all.
-Cardholders earn an unlimited 4x Membership Rewards points per dollar at restaurants worldwide, including takeout and delivery.
+Cardholders earn an unlimited 4x Membership Rewards points per dollar at restaurants worldwide, including takeout and delivery, plus, earn 4X points for Uber Eats purchases too (click here for terms & conditions).
 4x points per dollar at US grocery stores up to $25,000 in annual purchases, 3x on flights booked directly through airlines or at Amex Travel, and 1x everywhere else.

 American Express cards are known for luxury features, and the Gold card doesn’t disappoint.
 Travel and purchase protections are standard with most American Express premium cards, this one included.
 It also offers up to $120 per year in statement credits when you shop at certain restaurants and food services.